ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Description of roles and associated states
 Every device has a role, which defines the function of the device.
-Every role generates a set of states, which can be linked to a corresponding io-broker state.
+Every role generates a set of states, which can be linked to a corresponding iobroker state.
-If you use the auto-create-function, you can choose an existing device from the io-broker-object tree.
+If you use the auto-create-function, you can choose an existing device from the iobroker-object tree.
 Autocreate tries to find out the role and to match as many states as possible.
 This will only work for known devices.
 For unknown devices, and to give devices advanced features, you can add them manually via the (+)-Button or edit the devices that were created by autocreate.
 To edit the role and the states of a device, click on the pencil behind the device.
 You will find a short description of the roles and the used states below: